Snow is a very useful resource, especially in skiing. When you are not dehydrated, you can eat snow without worrying about any serious risks.

-For our body to function, the human body needs water and water makes up 75% of the body.
-When our body loses water through sweat, breathing, and urinating there’s a need to replenish our system.
+For our body to function, the human body needs water.
+Water makes up 75% of the body.
+When our body loses water through sweat, breathing, and urinating, there’s a need to replenish our system.

 When you don’t replace lost fluids, you start to show signs of severe dehydration.
-Regular consumption of drinking water keeps the body hydrated and replaces the water we lost.
+Regular consumption of drinking water keeps the body hydrated and replaces the water we lose.

 Does Snow Dehydrate You?

-Other reasons you can be dehydrated in the snow is because of the extra layers of clothes you wear.
-Additional layers of clothes make the body work 10 to 40% more which can cause you to sweat.
+Another reason you can easily become dehydrated in the snow is because of the extra clothes you wear.
+Additional layers of clothes make the body work 10 to 40% more due to the added weight of clothing which can cause you to sweat more.

 Can You Chew on Snow as a Quick Fix for Dehydration?

-Apart from the obvious ones of avoiding yellow snow because it is dirty snow that contains impurities and waste products, snow that has fallen on the ground is not exactly clean snow either as it has also collected a lot of dirty particles.
+Apart from the obvious rules of avoiding yellow snow because it is dirty snow that contains impurities and waste products, snow that has fallen on the ground is not exactly clean either as it has also inevitably collected a lot of dirty particles.

 Eating snow also lowers your core body temperature and can contribute to winter dehydration.